Finding my Lodging in the Medina

 Dar Jama'i houses a great museum that I would visit later.
 Its entrance is at right here.
 The gateway into the medina is just to the left of the similarly shaped gateway into the museum.
 It's largely hidden by the tables and umbrellas of the shoe salesmen.

-Here's the same area in the early evening, when the gateway into the medina is easier to spot.
+Here's the same area in the early evening, when the umbrellas are down and the gateway into the medina is easier to spot.

 First you go back this lane for about sixty meters.
 Shoes and all sorts of clothing are on display.